ArakelTheDragon/Library_Other/Differentiator/readme.md

 A differentiator can detect:

-- Sudden bowl movement
+- Bowl movement
-- Quick IR sensor changes
+- Sudden IR sensor changes
-- A drop in weight
+- Weight drop
-- A tap or vibration
+- Taps or vibrations

-The spike triggers:
+The spike can activate:
 - A motor
 - A servo
 - A timed feeding cycle